 Did you notice any difference?
-There are 3 types of trend here – the upward, the on-going and the downward trend.
+There are 3 types of trends here – the upward, the on-going and the downward trend.
 If you want a long term profitable affiliate business, you should get involved with products that are in the upward or on-going trend.
 However, do expect a higher level of competition (other people selling the same product) within these two trends too.

 Selling products with a downward trend will produce the exact opposite results – less demand and less competition.
 Does that mean that the product niche is not good?
 Well, not necessarily.
-You just need to try a different marketing strategy and probably earn less sales.
+You just need to try a different marketing strategy and probably earn fewer sales.

 (2) Get Ideas from Keyword Research

 After choosing a popular niche product, think about how people will use it in their daily lives.
 What do they want to know before buying it online?
 Let’s take ‘fountain pens’ for example.
 A customer who is planning to buy this product is also likely to search for the following;

 - What are the best fountain pens below $100?

 - Which is the best ink set?

 - How to use a quill fountain pen?